milosjava/woopraAPI/README.md

 ```

-Go  into recommenderWoopra folder  and run:
+Go  into recommenderWoopra folder  and run

 ```
 pio build